awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-objects.rst

 Delete an Object
 ================

-Use the |s3client| object's :methodname:`DeleteObject` method, passing it a :classname:`DeleteObjectRequest` that you set with the name of a bucket and object to download.
+Use the |s3client| object's :functionname:`DeleteObject` function, passing it a :classname:`DeleteObjectRequest` that you set with the name of a bucket and object to download.
 *The specified bucket and object key must exist or an error will result*.